Distance Education - Military Affiliated Students

 Generally speaking, military students located outside of the United States may be subject to the laws of the country for which they are located.

-SARA does not address authorization outside of the United States as the reciprocity agreement is an agreement among states.
+SARA does not address institutional approval outside of the United States as the reciprocity agreement is an agreement among states.